legendcodermartino1245/ldac-optimization-guide/README.md

 | 5 | Android + Windows  | Android  | Windows  | ON / ON                  | 1.6 / 1.6              |
 | 6 | Android + Windows  | Android  | Windows  | OFF / OFF                | 1.6 / 1.6              |
 | 7 | Android + Windows  | Android  | Windows  | ON / OFF                 | 1.6 / 1.6              |

-> ⚠️ **Note:** All combinations in this table were tested using **AVRCP 1.6** only.
-> AVRCP 1.6 was used for all test configurations.
-Other versions were not evaluated.
+> ⚠️ **All configurations above were tested with AVRCP 1.6**.
+Other AVRCP versions were not evaluated and may yield different switching or stability behavior.